 about

-Luke Wisniewski is a proud Minnesotan and theater artist based in NYC.
+Luke Wisniewski is a proud Minnesotan (GET OUT ICE) and theater artist based in NYC.

-Recently, he directed and performed in his new work, Public Broadcast Laboratory, an adaption of a late 60’s news broadcast infused with folk gospel music exploring America’s distant relationship with death.
-As an actor, he recently performed with Hoi Polloi (d.
-Alec Duffy) in Winning is Winning at JACK/The Brick and with Quick and Dirty Theatre Co. in The Iguana Becomes Marco by Booth McGowan (“truly comic and marvelously acted,” TEN TODAY #153).
+Recently, he directed and adapted Arden of Faversham, the 1592 anonymously published true-crime play, at ALab Theater Festival, where he also serves as co-director.
+As an actor, he recently performed with Hoi Polloi in Winning is Winning at JACK/The Brick, with Quick and Dirty Theatre Co. in The Iguana Becomes Marco (“truly comic and marvelously acted,” TEN TODAY #153), and in Johnathan Journals with Clubbed Thumb’s New Play Directing Fellowship.

-In March, he directed and performed in The Seagull, & The Raven, & The Fox, & The Peacock, & The Old Dog at The Clemente in partnership with the NYU ProFunds Grant Program and last December he directed Clown in Waiting by Booth McGowan at Luo’s Events in Red Hook.
-He has had the pleasure of assistant directing with Alec Duffy, Santiago Molina, and Sophie Rossman.
+Last year he created, directed, and performed in Public Broadcast Laboratory at ALab and directed and performed in The Seagull, & The Raven, & The Fox, & The Peacock, & The Old Dog at The Clemente in partnership with the NYU ProFunds Grant Program.
+Even further in the past, he directed Clown in Waiting by Booth McGowan at Luo’s Events in Red Hook.
+He has had the pleasure of assistant directing with Alec Duffy, Santiago Molina, and Sophie Rossman and recently ASMing on Ben Gassman’s Adult Relationships.

 Luke graduated from NYU Tisch School of the Arts with a Honors in Theater Studies and completed training at The Lee Strasberg Theater and Film Institute (2023 Clifford Odets Ensemble Practicum Program), The Experimental Theater Wing, The International Theatre Workshop in Amsterdam, and the Innovation Studio.
 During his time at Tisch he appeared in 10+ departmental and student productions and completed acting apprenticeships with The Commonwealth Shakespeare Company and The Kingsmen Shakespeare Company.